alv-around/alv-around/README.md

 - ⚡ Fun fact: ...
 -->

-I am Alv, a software engineer and former Phd student in Computer Science.
+I am Alv, a software engineer and former PhD student in Computer Science.
-I am passioned about Zero Knowledge / Succint proofs, where I was previously researching, nonetheless I am more of a builder 👷 than a man of science 🧑‍🔬.
+I am passionate about Zero Knowledge / Succint Proofs, where I was previously researching, however I am more of a builder 👷 than a man of science 🧑‍🔬.
-For this reasons I am currently studying full-time zk-SNARKs and rusting off my rust skills, with the hopes of getting a job in the industry 🤞
+For this reason, I am currently studying zk-SNARKs full-time and rusting off my rust skills in hopes of getting a job in the industry 🤞.

 📫 How to reach me: discord -> zen_otter_74825